WillowSaysWhat/HeartsAndMindsPlus/README.md

 - **Improved VIV and Object Loading:** Enhancements for better gameplay.
 - **Modified Map Markers:** - Changed to better suit larger groups of players.
 - **Building Damage Modifiers changed:** - Changed to better suit larger full warefare scenarios.
+- **Permissions** - Added a full suit permissions system for handling of Build,Salvage and Command actions with custom ingame UI interactables.
+- **Imrpoved Map Markers** - Improved on the existing system towards a large multiplayer environment.
+- **Automation** - Lots of QOL improvmenets to missions creators, E.g: Enemy vehicles self fill to the salvage array.

 ### Deprecated Features ⚠️